Polish spaces for countable and separable structures through quotient encodings: Borel assignment of K -theory

 We give a fully internal Borel coding of the $K_0$-assignment for the unital quotients considered in Sections~\ref{sec:Cstar-properties}--\ref{sec:D-stability}.
 For $K_1$ and higher $K$-groups we use suspension and Bott periodicity together with the already-known Borel computability of $K$-theory in the standard $\Gamma/\Xi$ codings.
 A completely internal treatment of the non-unital suspension case would require the relative/unitised version of the $K_0$ coding.
 These results can also be extended to ordered $K$-theory, but we do not pursue that direction here.
-Jenny Pi kindly informed the author of related independent work of Austin Shiner on the Borelness of $K$-theoretic assignments \cite{Shiner}.

 Recall that for a separable $C^*$-algebra $B$, the group $K_0(B)$ may be defined as the Grothendieck group of Murray--von Neumann equivalence classes of projections in $(B\otimes\mathcal K)^+$ under direct sum.
 When $B$ is unital, this agrees with the Grothendieck group of the commutative monoid $V(B)$ of projections in $\bigsqcup_d M_d(B)$ under direct sum.
 The group $K_1(B)$ is defined as $\pi_0(\mathrm{GL}_\infty(\widetilde B))$, where $\widetilde B$ is the unitisation of $B$, or equivalently as $K_0(SB)$ where $SB=C_0((0,1))\otimes B$ is the suspension; the latter identification follows from Bott periodicity.
 For the precise definitions and basic properties of $K$-theory for operator algebras we refer to R{\o}rdam--Larsen--Laustsen~\cite{RordamLarsenLaustsen}, Blackadar~\cite{Blackadar}, and Wegge-Olsen~\cite{WeggeOlsen}; we use these definitions without further comment.